Jbleezy/BO1-Reimagined/README.md

 * Option for random map rotation on versus gamemodes (automatically loads new map after intermission screen)

 ## Weapons
-* All bullet damage (except for shotguns) will now deal full damage through multiple enemies and thin walls
+* All bullet damage (except for shotguns) will now deal full damage through multiple enemies or thin walls
 * All body shots now deal the same amount of damage
-* Neck, head, and helmet shots now all deal the same amount of damage
+* Neck shots, head shots, and helmet shots now all deal the same amount of damage
 * All body shots will now give 50 points for a kill
 * Neck shots now give 100 points for a kill
 * Melee kills can no longer count as headshots